-Indiana woman claims she is same 7-year-old girl who went missing 21 years ago – and has DNA to prove it
+Indiana woman claims she is 7-year-old girl who went missing 21 years ago – and has DNA to prove it

 Williams was eventually taken in by adoptive parents in Ohio

-An Indiana woman has come forward claiming she is the same 7-year-old girl who has been missing for 21 years.
+An Indiana woman has come forward claiming she is a 7-year-old girl who went missing 21 years ago.

-Brittany Williams was living at a foster home in Henrico, Virginia in 2000 when she was first reported missing.
+Brittany Williams was living at a foster home in Henrico, Virginia, in 2000, when she was first reported missing.

 Police opened an investigation, even digging up the backyard of the foster home headed by Kim Parker.
 Parker later told police she sent Williams to live with two women in California, but police determined that wasn’t true.

-Now, Kaylynn Stevenson, a woman living in Fort Wayne, Indiana, says she is Brittany Williams – and supposedly has a DNA test to prove it.
+Now, Kaylynn Stevenson, a woman living in Fort Wayne, Indiana, says she is Brittany Williams — and purportedly has a DNA test to prove it.

 CALIFORNIA JUDGE TO DECIDE ON SCOTT PETERSON'S NEW SENTENCING DATE, AS DEFENSE STILL PUSHES FOR NEW TRIAL